Trusted-Seed/dashboard/content/faq.md

       * Enjoy getting dished praise?
 Become a Praiser yourself!
 There is a [Praise Onboarding session](https://calendar.google.com/event?action=TEMPLATE&tmeid=MmJhNWFkMjJnbTNkZG52dXF2bHBjNWNwdDdfMjAyMTA2MjNUMTYwMDAwWiBjX3ZqZGNrZmo0YmhhcnVvdmhkNHJtbzNkdHY0QGc&tmsrc=c_vjdckfj4bharuovhd4rmo3dtv4%40group.calendar.google.com&scp=ALL) every Wed at 12PM EST on the [Commons Stack Discord server](https://discord.com/invite/KXn9Y7jzvz).
     question: How do I receive Praise (& more $TRUST!)
+  - question: What is $TRUST?
+    answer: TRUST score ($TRUST), formerly CSTK score.
+The name has changed but everything works the same.
+It is still a non-transferrable reputation token that represents the “skin in the game” that value-driven members of the blockchain community have put towards advancing Commons Stack’s mission.
+Like $CSTK, $TRUST is on Gnosis Chain.
 ---